apexskier/opctl/README.md

 This branch (mini-opctl) is an exploration into fixing some of my main concerns with opctl, which is a broadly used tool for local development at Remitly.

+I'm archiving this repository as I'm leaving Remitly.

 ### reliability/complexity

 I find opctl quite unreliable.
 The major issues are issues connecting to port